lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 4. **4_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
 Stratify on sex and ancestry.
 5. **5_raw_slopes.R** - Perform mixed effects regression with fixed and random effects for individual and age, regressing adiposity trait on age.
 Calculate BLUP for raw slope for each individual, remove outliers > 5 S.D. away from mean in each stratum.
 6. **6_adjust_slopes.R** - Run linear models to adjust raw slopes for a range of covariates with nested models.
 Calculate variance explained by baseline model covariates and compare models with ANOVA.
+7. **7_RINT_final_phenotypes.R** - Flag gainers, and in each stratum (gainer, non-gainer, and full cohort), perform RINT of residuals, which is the final phenotype for GWAS.
 7. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, raw slopes (and trajectories), and adjusted slopes (and trajectories).

 ARCHIVED: